Characters in Pondus: Kevin

 Kevin (English: Junior) usually called Påsan, is the pubescent son of the Pondus household.
 He has, since the start of the series, grown from being a typical child in elementary school, to a puberty-stricken teenager.
 He has inherited his father's love for football and rock music.
 He plays football for a local club in a manner that reflects his father's style of playing.

 He also plays guitar with a group of friends in a band named Fotsopp (English: Athlete's foot), a twist on the name of the Norwegian band Röyksopp.
 His best friend is Kjakan.
 Recently it has been revealed that Påsan has stopped playing guitar and is now more a hip-hop fan.

-Påsan isn't the smartest boy in the class, but if it was a class where you needed to make up histories (as where Stalin came from and went) he would get straight A's.
+Påsan is not the smartest boy in the class, but if it was a class where you needed to make up histories (as where Stalin came from and went) he would get straight A's.

 Frida

 Frida was over several years called Sneipen (English: Rugrat), but her proper name was revealed in the May issue of 2007.
 She is a girl toddler who has yet to develop into a speaking character, although her thoughts are apparent to the reader.
-Her vocabulary is limited to very few words, one of which is Dommerjævel (English: bastard referee), which doesn't please her mother but gives her father some satisfaction.
+Her vocabulary is limited to very few words, one of which is Dommerjævel (English: bastard referee), which does not please her mother but gives her father some satisfaction.

-Frida attends kindergarten, (Soppen barnehage - The Mushroom Kindergarten) and has during the strip's run grown to look a bit older.
+Frida attends kindergarten (Soppen barnehage - The Mushroom Kindergarten) and has during the strip's run grown to look a bit older.
 She is sometimes shown praying to God before going to bed, for instance asking God to make Liverpool FC play better, as that would make her father happy.
 She is also capable of impressive drawings for her age, but often she thinks higher of her works than what they truly are.
 Frida also has a very close and friendly relationship with the various night-time monsters in her closet and under her bed.